 - Automating things like checking in and communicating instructions to guests

-- Using a text messaging system which comes from a name and not a mobile number
+- Using a text messaging system that comes from a name and not a mobile number

 - Avoiding references to me personally, and referring to our brand

 - Promoting the business on TripAdvisor, so it competes with hotels another “formal “accommodation providers

 All of these things cumulatively present my apartments as a professional business rather than someone’s spare property.
 This means you will attract many more bookers including business bookers which are often the most lucrative bookings.